An arithmetic Yau-Zaslow formula: The motivic Euler characteristic of Calabi-Yau varieties

 \section{The motivic Euler characteristic of Calabi-Yau varieties}

-Recall that $X$ is a K3 surface admitting a $g$-dimensional linear system $\mathcal C$ of geometrically integral curves of genus $g$.
-Assume the N\'eron--Severi group $\mathrm{NS}(X)$ of $X$ is $\mathbb Z$ and the curves in this linear system provide the generator of the N\'eron--Severi group.
-Then the relative compactified Picard varieties $\overline{\mathrm{Pic}}^g(\mathcal C)$ can be identified with connected components of the moduli space of simple sheaves on $X$.
-In particular $\overline{\mathrm{Pic}}^g(\mathcal C)$ is nonsingular and has trivial canonical bundle, as proved by Mukai in \cite{Mu}.
+Recall that $X$ is a K3 surface admitting a $g$-dimensional linear system $\mathcal C$ of geometrically integral curves of genus $g$ and that the curves in this linear system correspond to a primitive class in the N\'eron--Severi group.
+The assumption that the curves in $\mathcal{C}$ are geometrically integral allows us to apply Example 0.5 of \cite{Mu} to show that the relative compactified Picard varieties $\overline{\mathrm{Pic}}^g(\mathcal C)$ can be identified with connected components of the moduli space of simple sheaves on $X$.
+In particular $\overline{\mathrm{Pic}}^g(\mathcal C)$ is nonsingular and has trivial canonical bundle, by Theorem 0.1 of \cite{Mu}.
+Note that if $X$ has Picard rank $1$ and $g \geq 2$, the assumption that the curves in $\mathcal C$ are geometrically integral is automatically satisfied and $\mathcal C$ will be unique with these properties.

-\begin{propn}[Beauville] There exists a birational morphism from relative compactified Picard variety $\overline{\mathrm{Pic}}^g(\mathcal C)$ to $X^{[g]}$. \end{propn} \begin{proof} This is Proposition 1.3 of \cite{Be}, where the result is stated over $\mathbb C$.
-However the construction makes sense over any field. \end{proof} In \cite{Ba}, it is shown that birational Calabi--Yau varieties have the same Betti numbers, so also the same complex Euler characteristic.
-This section is dedicated to proving the required analogue of this theorem for the motivic Euler characteristic of the Calabi-Yau varieties we are considering, ie, we prove the following theorem.
+\begin{propn}[(Beauville, Proposition 1.3 of \cite{Be})] There exists a birational morphism from relative compactified Picard variety $\overline{\mathrm{Pic}}^g(\mathcal C)$ to $X^{[g]}$. \end{propn} \begin{rem} In \cite{Be} the result is stated over $\mathbb C$, however the construction holds over any field. \end{rem} In \cite{Ba}, it is shown that birational Calabi--Yau varieties have the same Betti numbers, so also the same complex Euler characteristic.
+This section is dedicated to proving the required analogue of this theorem for the motivic Euler characteristic of the Calabi-Yau varieties we are considering.

+\begin{thm} In the situation as above, there is an equality of the motivic Euler characteristics modulo $J$: